 Unlike porcelain veneers or implants, which are recommended for major dental reconstructions, bonding is recommended for minor repairs, such as a chipped tooth.
 Described as the most conservative dental cosmetic procedure, the treatment doesn’t alter much of the original tooth enamel.

 Our patients receive dental bonding for a variety of reasons; mostly for reconstructing minor imperfections.
 While some simply dislike the shape of a tooth, others wish to eliminate the visible signs of age, such as discolouration.
 Your dentist may recommend dental bonding to correct:

 Dental bonding is a relatively swift with minimal downtime.
 In fact, many patients have no dedicated recovery time, which makes it ideal if you live a busy, active life.
-The process is minimally invasive and is completed right in your dentist’s office.
+The process is minimally invasive and is completed right here in our practice.